Grackle Publishing is open for submissions

 A children’s book, A Princess Problem with Envy, written by Renee Joiner and illustrated by Connie Eimer.
 Their wonderful “Butterfly/Squirrel” collaboration brings us Book One in the Daughters of the King series.

-So that's our story: fish, bird, zebra, owl, peacock, flamingo, anteater, butterfly, and squirrel.
+So that’s our story: fish, bird, zebra, owl, peacock, flamingo, anteater, butterfly, squirrel, and elephant.

 We’d love to grow fast and help many more potential authors, so give us a shout; we’re listening.